timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Living with a terminal diagnosis has felt, at times, like I've been given a death sentence.
 I’m not headed to the gallows, but the end has been pronounced, my outcome as sure as the best doctors can determine.

 Comforts are hard to come by and when they do, they sift through my fingers like sand.
 I look at my boys and long to be present throughout their lives.
 This season truly revealed just how much I “rely on myself.”
-Can all my dreams and desires be swept away by this storm?
+Can all my dreams and desires be swept away through this storm?

 ## What is your hope?

 despondency presses in during moments like this asking, what hope is there to escape inevitable death?

-The cure I longed to hear of through my doctors, I heard afresh in the scriptures.
-Sitting on my in-laws' guest bed, I silently raised my hands.
-It was the word I needed, a hope from the one who draws near when the storm is at its worst and all seems lost.
-Jesus is the sure treatment plan.
+The cure I longed to hear about from my doctors, I heard afresh through the scriptures.
+Sitting on my in-laws' guest bed, I silently raised my hands in praise.
+It was the word I needed to hear.
+A reminder of the hope I cling to even when all else is lost.
+Jesus is the one who, by his wounds, heals our sentence of death (Isaiah 53:5).

 <a href="https://www.crossway.org/books/gods-grace-in-your-suffering-tpb/" class="text-yellow-500">David Powilson writes</a>, “Whatever you must face changes in the light of the resurrection of Jesus Christ and the promise that you, too, will live.”

 Be still my soul and trust in the “eternal rock” (Isaiah 26:4).
-A life built on Jesus (Matthew 7:24-27) can withstand the raging floods of life that will come.
-Take it to heart, God will do nothing less than raise you from the dead unto life everlasting!
+A life built on Jesus (Matthew 7:24-27) can withstand the raging floods that will come in this life.
+Take it to heart, God will do nothing less than raise you from the dead!